What Does Google Search Algorithms Do For SEO Marketing?

 Content marketing can be applied for lead generation across multiple social media platforms, and content produced with a channel in mind always performs best.

-If you want to draw traffic to a piece of content, social media or community promotion, for example, you might write thought leadership articles, in-depth stories, or expert interviews — exclusive, engaging content that readers would want to share.
+Suppose you want to draw traffic to a piece of content, social media or community promotion, for example.
+In that case, you might write thought leadership articles, in-depth stories, or expert interviews — exclusive, engaging content that readers would want to share.

 If you’re writing content for SEO, you’ll probably write list blogs, competitor comparison bits, or in-depth “how-to” posts, which are all formats that search engines want to see in search results.